Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Introduction

 \section{Introduction}

-It is widely accepted that nerve status can be demonstrated by the electrical signals carried via potential difference between the inside and outside of the cell membrane.
+It is widely accepted that nerve status can be demonstrated by the electrical signals carried via the potential difference between the intracellular and extracellular ion solutions of the cell membrane.
 The corresponding ion channel responses dominate the overall changes.
-This picture makes the nervous system look like a circuit system.
-There are plenty of ion channels on the neuron membrane, and each voltage-gated ion channel is usually designed as a simple circuit in electrophysiology experiments.
+This mechanism makes the nervous system look like a circuit system.
+Taking the voltage-gated ion channel, for example, there are plenty of ion channels on the neuron membrane.
+The voltage-gated ion channel can be taken as a nonlinear classical circuit in electrophysiology experiments.
 From the electrophysiological perspective, researchers have focused on establishing a practically useful circuit theory to describe the behavior of ion channels.
-The prototypical example is the HH model, proposed by Hodgkin and Huxley \cite{HH} utilizing the nonlinear RC circuit, and its extensions which have successfully depicted the conductance of various ion channel clusters observed in experiments.
-On the other hand, looking into the protein structure of a single ion channel which can be analyzed through the X-ray crystallography, cryo-electron microscopy (cryo-EM) or high-resolution NMR techniques \cite{Do,AH,Mac,Ca,MBYWA, SMSS2018, PZT2021, MZG2021, GH2021}, the ions are transported through a single ion channel with an tiny pore.
-The aperture of a single ion channel is ranged from $1\sim15 $\AA ~\cite{KSTMM,MSAHMH,SNWWS,AH,KRST}, while some special large conductance ion channels could reach to pore size about $40$ \AA $=4$ nm ~\cite{CMDM}.
-The nano- and subnano-scale (atomic-scale) ion channels restrict ions flow into the channels individually with the selectivity \cite{DMCPK,MZM,ZMCKM}.
-Under such nano- and subnano-scale and selective ability, the quantumness may play an important role in the neural signal transmission \cite{RL, SSB, SNS, GCE, GSS}.
-However, among the works mentioned above, a general quantum biological theory has not yet been developed to explain the mechanism of neural signal transmission through ion channels.
+The prototypical example is the HH model, proposed by Hodgkin and Huxley \cite{HH1952}, utilizing the nonlinear RC circuit.
+Its extensions have successfully depicted the conductance of various ion channel clusters observed in experiments.
+However, while the HH model described the macroscopic channel conductance successfully, the nonlinear classical resistance-capacitance (RC) circuit description does not capture the microscopic physics of individual ion channels.
+Moreover, when the HH model was just proposed, experimental recordings of single ion channels were not yet available.
+Such measurements became possible only after the development of the patch clamp method by Neher and Sakmann \cite{NS1976,HMNSS1981}.
+Although the patch clamp method enabled the direct observation of single ion channel activity and revealed the stochasticity of channel opening or closing, the underlying mechanism of ion permeation remained unclear.